 One-in-four adults and one-in-ten children experience mental health disorders at some point in their lives, and many more of us know and care for people who do.

-We are working in partnership with 11 Mental Health Trusts and Academic Health Science Networks to improve the quality and safety of services for people with mental health conditions through the South of England Collaborative.
+We are working in partnership with 11 Mental Health Trusts across two Academic Health Science Network regions to improve the quality and safety of services for people with mental health conditions through the South of England Collaborative.

 The Collaborative is led and delivered by a faculty of committed professionals.
 Membership to the Collaborative is from a number of Mental Health Trusts from across the South of England.